Skip navigation

 The cause of pericarditis should be identified, if possible.

-High doses of nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen are often given with a medicine called colchicine.
+High doses of nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or indomethacin are often given with a medicine called colchicine.
 These medicines will decrease your pain and reduce the swelling or inflammation in the sac around your heart.
 You will be asked to take them for days to weeks or longer in some cases.

 If the cause of pericarditis is an infection: